pertrai1/pertrai1/README.md

 # Rob Simpson

-Senior Software Engineer with 15+ years experience.
+Software Engineer with 15+ years experience.
 Enjoy modern frameworks/libraries, modular component architecture, and cloud-enabled services.

 I thoroughly enjoy **Meta-Learning** — understanding the mechanics of how we acquire and apply new knowledge.